vianuevm/cppStyle/README.md

 student_files=hello.cpp

-2) style_grader_classes: This holds the smaller classes that do not need their own file.
+2) style_grader_classes.py: This holds the smaller classes that do not need their own file.
 In addition to these, StyleError.py and StyleRubric.py have separate folder, as their functions and data constitute a huge portion of the project.

 - Note: A large portion of the software's functions exist in StyleRubric and StyleError.

-3) style_grader_functions: These are functions in addition to the StyleRubric and StyleError functions that drive the program.
+3) style_grader_functions.py: These are functions in addition to the StyleRubric and StyleError functions that drive the program.

 Additional Files: